 The UA Little Rock Master in Social Work (MSW) program prepares graduates for careers in general social work practice and offers specialized concentrations in Advanced Direct Practice (clinical) or Community and Organizational Impact.
 We are committed to discovering and disseminating knowledge, embracing diversity, serving our communities and organizations, and eliminating the barriers that oppressed and vulnerable people face.
 Our program is nationally-accredited by the Council on Social Work Education.

 The MSW is offered in person at the main campus and as a fully online program.
-After completion of the foundation year, students enrolled in the main campus program will choose one of two concentrations for their second academic year of study: advanced direct practice (ADP) or community and organizational impact (COI).
+After completion of the foundation year, students enrolled in the main campus program will choose one of two concentrations for their second academic year of study: advanced direct practice (ADP) or social and organizational impact (SOI).
 Students enrolled in the online campus program will choose the ADP concentration.

 Regular admission to the Master of Social Work program requires: